 \section{Abstract}

 In 2021, Gupta and Suzumura proposed a novel algorithm for enumerating all bounded-length simple cycles in directed graphs~\cite{DBLP:journals/corr/abs-2105-10094}.
-In this work, we present concrete examples demonstrating that the proposed algorithm fails to enumerate certain valid cycles.
-Via these examples, we perform a detailed analysis pinpointing the specific points at which the proofs in~\cite{DBLP:journals/corr/abs-2105-10094} exhibit logical gaps.
-Furthermore, we propose a corrected formulation that resolves these issues while preserving the desirable property that the algorithm's computational complexity remains $O((c + 1) \cdot k \cdot (n + e))$ where $c$ is the number of simple cycles of a specified maximum length $k$, and $n$ and $e$ the number of graph nodes and edges respectively.
+In this work, we present a concrete counter-example demonstrating that the proposed algorithm fails to enumerate certain valid cycles.
+Analyzing it, we pinpoint the precise step at which the original correctness proof breaks down.
+We also identify a gap in the original proof of the delay bound claimed.
+Finally, we propose algorithm \textsc{SimpleSearch} avoiding these flaws by construction, while achieving the delay bound $O(k(n + m))$ per cycle output or termination; where $k$ is the length bound, $n$ the number of nodes, and $m$ the number of edges in the finite simple directed graph $G$.

 \keywords{Graph Algorithms \and Cycle Enumeration \and Algorithm Analysis}